karnawis/my-gatsby-starter/README.md

 # to do
 * resolve `gatsby develop` or `npm develop`
-* check node, npm, and yarn versions
+* check node, npm, and yarn versions > upgraded
 * check `gatsby cli` and `gatsby-plugin-sass`
 * add `eslint A11y` use menu `aria-label`
 * add components gallery